php-repos/datatype-documentations/collection-class.md

 var_dump($result); // Output: bool(true)
 ```
----

 ### take

-It takes the first value of the collection that passes the given condition and unsets the item from the collection.
+This method returns the first item in the collection that passes the provided condition closure and removes it from the collection.

-It returns null and keep the collection intact when condition does not meet for items.
+If no item passes the condition, it returns `null`.

 ```php
 public function take(Closure $condition): mixed